Allergies: What You Need to Know

 Difference Between Allergies and Intolerance

 Some people often get confused and incorrectly diagnose their body’s response to a particular substance, believing it to be an allergy.
 Food intolerance does not have anything to do with IgE antibodies as allergies do.
-Food allergies happen when our bodies target a particular protein as harmful, while a food intolerance can be triggered by carbohydrates, chemicals, or from a lack of enzymes.
+Food allergies happen when our bodies target a particular protein as harmful, while a food intolerance can be triggered by carbohydrates, chemicals, or a lack of enzymes.
 Here’s a quick look at a few that often get confused as a food allergy.

 Common Allergens